 Maji Tharpe, Principal Consultant of MAJI, LLC

 “Data strikes” can result when the frustration/trust level from data entry spikes and can negatively impact company profits, staff morale, and client satisfaction.
-What are 3 signs of a “data strike”?
+What are the 3 signs of a “data strike”?
 First, if you are listening, you will hear frequent, blunt, and open team complaints.
 Second, if you are watching, you will see occlusions developing in the process flow.
 Third, if you can get the inside scoop, you will be alerted that in order to meet their outcomes, the staff is risking data loss and cyber-attacks through renegade redirection of data input into unapproved systems.
 To avoid these costly “data strikes” and create seamless data entry processes, begin soliciting the expertise of the key users early in the planning and design phases.

 10. Create Control Management Excel Sheet for Data

 To make data entry easy and simple, create a control management Excel sheet.
 It helps keep everything in the record, like numbers, person names, companies, etc. Create columns for each number and alphabetic in a spreadsheet.
 Ensure to save your file in a format that can be opened on any device.

 The software-structure-based data entry process is what we see as the future of data entry.
 With the help of CRM tools and various software, it has become really convenient to manage and move data.
 We will surely see further enhancements in technology related to data entry in the years to come, streamlining the data entry processes to an even greater extent.

 But, this process costs more to every industry.
 On the other side, businesses can also opt for another option, i.e., outsourcing.
 If you are looking for the best solution to manage your data entry process in a faster, cheaper, and better way, contact Cognessol at +1 646 688 2821 or drop an email at [email protected].